rabiaahmed-001/GovMind-RAG/README.md

 # GovMind

-GovMind is a retrieval-augmented generation (RAG) assistant for querying Odisha government documents — policy PDFs, circulars, inspection reports, and structured citizen-complaint / budget CSV data — using natural language, with every answer grounded in cited source documents.
+GovMind is a retrieval augmented generation (RAG) assistant for querying Odisha government documents including policy PDFs, circulars, inspection reports and structured citizen complaint / budget CSV data using natural language, with every answer grounded in cited source documents.

 ## Why RAG, not just an LLM

-Government data changes, is siloed across formats (PDF policy docs, CSV budget tables, inspection reports), and answers need to be traceable back to a source — not just plausible-sounding.
-GovMind retrieves the actual relevant excerpts from a local knowledge base before generating an answer, and every claim in the answer is tied to a numbered source, so you can verify it against the original document rather than trusting the model's word for it.
+Government data changes is siloed across formats (PDF policy docs, CSV budget tables, inspection reports).and answers need to be trace back to a source.
+GovMind retrieves the actual relevant excerpts from a local knowledge base before generating an answer and every claim in the answer is tied to a numbered source which means you can verify it against the original document rather than trusting the model's word for it.

 ## How it works